Permata Hijau Group

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports an image of workers in PPE with the caption ""Provision of proper protective gear to our chemical handling workers and mandating their use in chemical handling activities"".
+The company reports that it provides personal protective equipment (PPE) to all employees, and specifically supplies additional protective gear to workers handling chemicals, requiring its use in all chemical-related activities.

 -